gmarti-web/gmarti-web.github.io/README.md

 1. Create a new pull request to merge your branch into the `main` branch.

 The code owner reviews your request for consistency, clarity, and correctness.
-If approved, they merge the changes into the main branch.
-If not, they add their feedback to the pull request and ask you to revise it.
+If they approve the request, they merge the changes into the `main` branch.
+If they reject the request, they add their feedback to the pull request and ask you to revise it.

-To see how Jekyll renders your changes before you push them to GitHub, build the project locally.
-See the following sections to learn more.

 ## How to build this project locally